Contact

 How to make a Reasonable Accommodation Request

-When: A request for a reasonable accommodation can be made at any time.
+When: A request for a reasonable accommodation can be made at any time:

-By Who: A request can be made by the person with a disability or by someone else on their behalf, including a Housing Support Service (HSS) specialist, Coordinator of Community Services (CCS)/ case manager, family, friend, staff, etc.
+• By someone else on their behalf, including a Housing Support Service (HSS) specialist, Coordinator of Community Services (CCS)/ case manager, family, friend, staff, etc.

 How: The request can be verbal or in writing.
 It is strongly recommended that you make reasonable accommodation requests in writing and give them to the property manager or owner.
 This keeps a record of your request and makes the request clear to the property owner.